-It’s no secret that the yoga industry rakes in lots of cash and capital each year.
+It’s no secret that the yoga industry rakes in lots of cash.
 For better or for worse, there’s a lot of money to be made, and a wide market for yoga-related merchandise.

 Entrepreneurs of all kinds have capitalized on the opportunity, and in recent years there have been a variety of new products introduced to the market: from custom yoga mats to non-slip yoga socks, from wild printed yoga leggings to food and drinks popular in the yoga world, like coconut water and kombucha.

 So, if you have stumbled onto a clever idea, you might want to see if you can make something of it.

 Salary: As you might imagine, entrepreneurs’ earnings vary widely.
 Zippia reports that entrepreneurs earn an average annual salary of $76,000, with high earners pulling in more than six figures.